ejzimmer/angular-testing-workshop/README.md

-You'll need at least NPM 8.
+You'll need at least Node 8.

 1. `npm install` to install the dependencies
 2. `npm start` to start the Angular app and the Express server